-Our officers and directors and our current shareholders, who will hold an aggregate of 22,540,558 shares of common stock upon completion of this offering, have agreed that they will not, without the prior written consent of Robert W. Baird & Co.
+Our directors, executive officers and the selling shareholders, who will hold an aggregate of 21,670,993 shares of common stock upon completion of this offering, assuming no exercise of the over-allotment option, have agreed that they will not, without the prior written consent of Robert W. Baird & Co.
 Incorporated, offer, sell, pledge or otherwise dispose of any shares of our common stock or any securities convertible into or exercisable or exchangeable for, or any rights to purchase, any of our common stock, or publicly announce an intention to effect any of these transactions, for a period of 90 days (subject to extensions) after the date of this prospectus without the prior written consent of Robert W. Baird & Co.
 Incorporated, except that nothing will prevent any of them from exercising outstanding options and warrants.
 These lock-up agreements are subject to such shareholders' rights to transfer their shares of common stock as a bona fide gift or to a trust for the benefit of an immediate family member or to a wholly-owned subsidiary, provided that such donee or transferee agrees in writing to be bound by the terms of the lock-up agreement.